 Marrakesh is a former Imperial City and the heart of Morocco.
 Whether you plan on visiting the medinas of Marrakesh or branch out to the sands of the Sahara or the heights of the Atlas mountains, ensure you follow our top travel tips to stay healthy.

-All travellers should ensure they have received vaccinations against Hepatitis A and diphtheria-tetanus and polio.
+All travellers should ensure they have received vaccinations against Hepaitis A and diphtheria-tetanus and polio.
 Vaccinations against typhoid should be considered for those who cannot guarantee safe food and water during their trip, Hepatitis B and Rabies vaccinations can be considered for some travellers, especially those travelling to more remote locations.

 Travellers should be careful when dining in Morocco.
 This will help to prevent food and water-borne illnesses.
 You should avoid drinking tap water, and stick to boiled water, or bottled sealed water.
 Those who are trekking may wish to take a water bottle with a filter or a supply of chlorine dioxide tablets to make water safe when in remote locations.

 Stick to the mantra of cooking it, peel it, boil it, forget it.
 If you cannot cook, peel or boil what you plan to eat or drink, it is probably safest to avoid consuming.
 Food contaminated with local water, such as salads are considered high risk and best to be avoided.
 Ensure all food is cooked thoroughly and served straight away.
 Avoid buffet items which may have been sat for long periods of time and could be contaminated.
+You can also purchase our worldwide gastro kit.

 The availability of health care and first aid supplies are limited in Morocco.
 Whether you are visiting the median of Marrakesh or ambling around the Atlas, taking a good first aid kit with you is essential – click here to buy online now.